MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 ## Avoid duplicate incidents

-If you enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender incidents and Microosft Sentinel is automatically established.
+If you enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender incidents and Microsoft Sentinel is automatically established.

 To avoid creating duplicate incidents for the same alerts, we recommend that you turn off all **Microsoft incident creation rules** for Microsoft Defender XDR-integrated products, including Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection.